• Skip to primary navigation

 Can I Dehydrate Olives?

-Olives are so great, and you'd think they would be like pickles -- salty, savory, chewy.
+Olives are so great, and you’d think they would be like pickles — salty, savory, chewy.
 And they are.
-The only problem is that the oils in olives make them unsuitable for shelf storage.
+The only problem is that the oils in olives make them a risk for rancidity in long-term storage.

 Can I Dehydrate Honey?